nhaar/UMP/guide/guide.md

 ```

 If a file like this is included, then it will patch the code entry it is named after.
 Note that this syntax can't work with newly created files, only with code entries that already exist in the game.

+Note that when you are using a PATCH that searches for specific code, you are looking for the code that a specific version of Undertale Mod Tool is decompiling.
+In general, it should not change much as new versions come out, but it is possible that it will change.
+Beware of eventual exceptions that will show up due to a UMT version difference.

 Note that all whitespace between the `///` of each line is considered.
 The first text requires everything included to be matched, so do not include unecessary whitespace, or, in multilines cases, you will need to provide the exact whitespace, for example, if the part you want to replace has indentation: